 Duration of Final Orders

 In most states, a final order lasts for up to a year, at which point it can either be renewed or allowed to expire.
 There are, however, some exceptions.
 Three states, Illinois, Vermont, and Virginia, have final orders that last up to six months.
 New Jersey’s final order lasts indefinitely, until the respondent demonstrates by a preponderance of the evidence that he or she is no longer a danger at a hearing.
-Similarly, Connecticut’s final order lasts until the respondent initiates a review in which either law enforcement determines there is no probable cause of a risk, or the state fails to show by clear and convincing evidence at a hearing that there is a risk.100 Currently, courts in California are authorized to issue final orders lasting between one year and five years.115 Final orders in Minnesota may last anytime between six months and one year.116
+Similarly, Connecticut‘s final order lasts until the respondent initiates a review in which either law enforcement determines there is no probable cause of a risk, or the state fails to show by clear and convincing evidence at a hearing that there is a risk.114 Currently, courts in California are authorized to issue final orders lasting between one year and five years.115 Final orders in Minnesota may last anytime between six months and one year.116

 Order Renewal and Termination